smallcase/sc-fe-bite/Readme.md

 # TSX-Transform

-`tsx-transform` is a CLI tool designed to transpile TypeScript (`.ts` & `.tsx`) files into JavaScript using Babel while also generating TypeScript declaration files (`.d.ts`).
+`bite` is a CLI tool designed to transform TypeScript (`.ts` & `.tsx`) files into JavaScript using Babel while also generating TypeScript declaration files (`.d.ts`).
 It supports monorepos, watch mode, caching, and optimized TypeScript compilation.

 ## Features